The interactions of people with the natural world generate different landscapes.

 Students will delve into the pros and cons of different ways of approaching data to study past landscape dynamics by combining the study of first-hand literature with the practical experience of working with different (digital) datasets in case studies.

-To introduce the discipline of human ecology and landscape archaeology;
+To introduce the discipline of landscape archaeology;

 To gain knowledge of the methods and techniques used in archaeology to study past settlement patterns and site location preferences;